lmy-source/DSPF_OpenWorld_ReID/README.md

 --attention --deeplysupervised --part
 ```

-You can download the pretrained model from [here](), and then put them under this path: ./pretrain/se_resnext50/.
+The pretrained model can be downloaded from [here](https://drive.google.com/drive/folders/1_kc-ikPhVzjgzWMrcSWMPH0IYTjrqOlY?usp=sharing), and then put them under this path: ./pretrain/se_resnext50/.

-The training needs to run twice.
+The network training needs to run twice.
 In second time, you have to modify the setting of --pre_model into "the path of last model training in first time" and --learning_rate into 0.0001.

 ## Testing
-After training twice, the last model training in second time is used to extract features.
-You can use "FeatureExtraction.py" to convert all the gallery and query images into feature representataions:
+After training twice, the last model training in second time will be used to extract features.
+You need to convert all the gallery and query images into the coresponding feature representataions with "FeatureExtraction.py":
 ```bash
 python FeatureExtraction.py --record_dir "tfrecord files path" \
 --dataset "market or duke" \